+- the destination Layer-2 ID for broadcast reception as specified in clause 5.8.2.2;

+- the PC5 QoS parameters for this broadcast ProSe service as specified in clause 5.6.1; and

-the destination Layer-2 ID for broadcast reception as specified in clause 5.8.2.2.
-The destination Layer-2 ID is passed down to the AS layer of receiving UE(s) for the reception.
+- the Tx Profile based on the configuration as specified in clause 5.1.3.1.

+The destination Layer-2 ID, the Tx Profile and the PC5 QoS parameters are passed down to the AS layer of receiving UE(s) for the reception.

+The AS layer of receiving UE(s) determines the PC5 DRX parameter values as specified in clause 5.X.